springrain/zorm/README.md

 // TestInsert 02.
 Test save the Struct object func TestInsert(t *testing.T) {
+    // ctx is generally a request for one ctx, normally there should be a web layer in, such as gin's c.
+Request.Context() var ctx = context.Background()

 	// You need to start the transaction manually.
 If the error returned by the anonymous function is not nil, the transaction will be rolled back.
 If the DisableTransaction=true parameter is set, the Transaction method becomes invalid and no transaction is required
     // if zorm.DataSourceConfig.DefaultTxOptions configuration does not meet the requirements, can be in zorm, Transaction before Transaction method set the Transaction isolation level